Look to the Future

 Honda e Prototype

 An all-electric vehicle, the Honda e Prototype offers a wide stance and delivers power to the rear wheels for sporty performance.
 Honda e Prototype offers a range of 124 miles and fast charge capability to 80 percent in 30 minutes.
 Inside, the e Prototype evokes a contemporary, minimalist feeling with fabric and materials often found in homes.
 The car has a walk-through flat floor both front and rear, improving the sense of spaciousness.
 The dual-screen horizontal display with sophisticated interface has been designed for optimal usability.
 Images from the rearview cameras are displayed at both ends of the dashboard.
-Although this prototype is practically ready for production, Honda says there are no plans to bring the final version to America.
+Although a production version of this prototype has now been introduced, Honda says there are no current plans to bring the final version to America.

 Hyundai 45 EV Concept — Frankfurt